Max Kepler Player Props: Twins vs. Mariners

-On Monday, Max Kepler (batting .297 in his past 10 games) and the Minnesota Twins play the Seattle Mariners, whose starting pitcher will be Luis Castillo.
-First pitch is at 7:40 PM ET.
+The Minnesota Twins, including Max Kepler (.342 batting average in his past 10 games), battle starting pitcher George Kirby and the Seattle Mariners at Target Field, Tuesday at 7:40 PM ET.

-In his previous game he had a one-hit showing (1-for-3) against the White Sox.
+He racked up three hits (going 3-for-4 with a double and an RBI) in his most recent game against the Mariners.

 Max Kepler Game Info & Props vs. the Mariners